 AV receiver technology isn’t evolving at the same pace of components like screens, for example, so a sound investment now will work for years to come.
 There are, however, a few things to ensure your new AV receiver has in place :

-For most conference rooms the Yamaha RX-V479B will be a solid AV receiver choice.
-But our experts are happy to discuss the full range available, if you’d like further advice please get in touch.
+For most conference rooms an AV receiver would be a solid choice.
+Our experts are happy to discuss the full range available, if you’d like further advice please get in touch.

 Speakers are the next big decision on the audio front and vital to ensure that everyone can hear clearly.
 As with the screen, room size is critical here, but it won’t be the only factor.
 Keep in mind that inverse-square law governs how sound waves travel, so double the distance travelled and you’ll be reducing the level of sound at that level by a factor of four (two-squared).
 This is something to consider not only when considering the distance from the speakers to the audience, but also from the presenter to the microphone.